seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 (image)

-Next, release the front two plastic snaps holding the outer ring using the small spudger or flathead screwdriver by pressing them in and down.
+Next, release the front two plastic snaps holding the **outer ring** using the small flathead screwdriver or flathead screwdriver by pressing them in and down.

 (image)